 Sen. Jack Reed (D-R.I.), ranking member of the Senate Armed Services Committee told reporters in May that the details must be explained.
 "They have to identify the technologies," Reed added.
 "They have to go ahead and design an integrated plan.
 From what I've heard, it's more of a warning system than it is a firing system, although they will develop firing units to complement it.
-But the key now is to identify [incoming] hypersonic [weapons] as soon the Oval Office May 20, setting a goal to deploy the system in just three years.

-President Donald Trump announced the Golden Dome missile defense program in as they launch, so that we can engage them.
+But the key now is to identify [incoming] hypersonic [weapons] as soon as they launch, so that we can engage them.
 That's still a work in progress."